 |Eschatology||The Second Coming of Christ is a primary doctrine; the millennium is understood according to Amillennial theology.||The Second Coming of Christ is a primary doctrine; the millennium is understood according to Amillennial theology.|

-* The Chicago-Lambeth Quadrilateral describes Anglican theology, worship and church structure.
-The church uses it to summarize Anglican teachings.
+* The Chicago-Lambeth Quadrilateral describes Anglican theology, worship, and church structure.
+In addition, the church uses it to summarize Anglican teachings.
 The quadrilateral is,

-- The Creeds (specifically, the Apostles’ and Nicene) as the sufficient statement of Christian faith.
+- The Creeds (specifically, the Apostles and Nicene) are sufficient statements of the Christian faith.

 - The dominical sacraments of Baptism and Holy Communion.